Why you shouldn’t buy a cheap solar system

 Typically, when the system and installation come at an extremely low price, the installer, paid per job, must take shortcuts during the installation process.

-Then when you have problems with the system, it can be almost impossible to get the company to correct the difficulties/ Also, when you chase the company to fix the issue, your solar system will not produce electricity.
+Then when you have problems with the system, it can be almost impossible to get the company to correct the difficulties/ Also, when you chase the company to fix the issue, your solar PV system will not produce electricity.

-No after-sales service
+No after-sales service with cheap solar systems

 The final issue with choosing the cheapest solar system on the market is that the company which provided you with the system will most likely not support you if you encounter any after-sales issues.

-Understandably, most solar buyers hope to reduce their energy bills, so it makes sense that many go for a cheap option.
+Understandably, most solar buyers hope to reduce their energy bills, so it makes sense that many go for a cheap solar system option.
 However, you need to view a solar system as a long-term investment, so you should expect to wait a few years before seeing returns.